"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 "Well, I understand it was an attempt by —"

 The crowd had turned their attention to what Tracer was looking at.
 Even the hard-pressed reporters were speechless.
 Jeff Boeing was the only one present who had an inkling of what the object was, and what it all meant.
-His lips formed four silent words: "They've discovered my presence."
+His lips formed two silent sentences: "The 27 Empire.
+They're here."

 "I have just informed your armored warrior ally, in his own language, that the war is over and he has lost.
 Whether he forfeits to us will not concern your race, for we cannot trust him to have not spread the knowledge of his technology to you.
-In order to ensure the survival of the empire, your race must be annihilated."
+In order to ensure the survival of the 27 Empire, your race must be annihilated."

 Tracer, now both stunned and angered, floated upward ten meters.